apupu-framework/asynchronous-context/README.md

  Asynchronous-Context
 =======================

-This module offers the superclass for all objects which is used in **[Kombucha.js][kombucha]** backend framework; that is, this is the core module of **[Kombucha.js][kombucha]**.
+This module offers the superclass for all objects which are to be created with **[Kombucha.js][kombucha]** backend framework.
 This module offers following functionalities.

 - Automatically trace all method invocation and create a trace log as a call tree graph.
 - Watch all method invocation and validate its input data as JSON objects and output data as the return value.

-There are already several modules which supports `asynchronous-context` module as following:
+There are currently four modules which inherit `asynchronous-context`.

 - [Asynchronous-Context][asynchronous-context]
 - [Asynchronous-Context-RPC][asynchronous-context-rpc]